brillout/goldpage/readme.md

 <br/>

-## Use process manager: Docker / systemd / PM2 / ...
+## Process Managers: Docker / systemd / PM2 / ...

 You can start your server with any process manager.